 What's The Best Exercise?

 There is no "best" way to exercise to help lower blood pressure.
 The old "no-pain-no-gain" regimen of high-intensity activity aimed at pushing the heart and lungs to their limits is long gone.
-In 1995, experts unveiled a kinder, gentler approach: 30 minutes or more of moderate-intensity activity done on most — but preferably all — days of the week.
+Start with a goal of 30 minutes or more of moderate-intensity activity done on most — but preferably all — days of the week.

 Brisk walking and leaf-raking joined jogging and swimming as acceptable activities.
 With this no-sweat version, you don't even have to be active for 30 minutes straight.
 Segments of 10 to 15 minutes are fine.
 The emphasis on moderate activity was aimed, in part, at getting people who wouldn’t exercise to increase their daily physical activity.